 They spent time travelling through Karachi, walking through bazaars watching the local artisans dye silks and hand embroider fabric for saris for the local designers.
 They spent hours on end with their mother at the tailors helping her sift through piles of brightly color silks and books upon books filled with clothing embroidery.
 These images left cultural imprints with the Juma's, and those imprints are the basis of many of their signature prints that are all carefully hand drawn and photographed.

-The JUMA collection is carried in coveted retailers such as Harvey Nichols Hong Kong, Ron Herman Los Angeles, Aishti Dubai, Calypso New York and Another Edition Tokyo.
-The company will also be launching flagship stores in China.
-The label has been worn by Nicki Minaj, Coca Rocha, Solange Knowles, Rachel Bilson as well as Rachel McAdams.
+The JUMA collection is available at its flagship stores in called JUMAstudio in Dalian and Hangzhou in China as well as multi-brand shops worldwide.
+The label has been worn by Nicki Minaj, Alicia Keys, Coca Rocha, Solange Knowles, Rachel Bilson as well as Rachel McAdams.

 Alia attended George Brown College and worked as an assistant designer at various design houses.
 A graduate with a degree in Biosystems Engineering from McGill University, Jamil worked as an investment strategist before entering the fashion industry.

-Both Alia and Jamil are well-travelled and have lived in exotic locales such as Kenya, Congo and Kazakhstan as well as all over North America including Vancouver, Montreal, Dallas, Los Angeles and Atlanta.
-In their spare time, the siblings have actively volunteered with various charities including the MAC Aids Fund and Mission 1 World.
+Both Alia and Jamil are well-travelled and have lived in exotic locales such as Kenya, Congo and Kazakhstan as well as all over North America including Vancouver, Montreal, Toronto, Dallas, Los Angeles, New York and Atlanta.
+In their spare time, the siblings have actively volunteered with various charities including the MAC Aids Fund.